ggouws/HPC_RNAseq/README.md

 <br>
-To run Trimmomatic we will use the '03_trimmomatic.sh' script.
+To run Trimmomatic, we will use the '03_trimmomatic.sh' script.
 This has many optional parameters you can use for filtering and trimming your data.
-By default this script assumes you have paired end data and the the quality is encoded using *phred33* (typical for most Illumina data).
+By default this script assumes you have paired end data and the the quality is encoded using *phred33* qualityscoring (typical for most Illumina data).
 <br>

 <b>The command line arguments you must supply are:</b><br>